-Clene did not have any material related party transaction during 2018, 2019 or 2020.
-Please refer to Note 20 of Clene's financial statements provided elsewhere in this prospectus for additional details.
+Clene did not have any material related party transaction during 2018, 2019 or the nine months ended September 30, 2020.
+Please refer to Note 17 of Clene's financial statements provided elsewhere in this prospectus for additional details.

 Registration Rights Agreements